IRS Code 152, What Does Refund Information Mean On 2021/2022 Tax Topic?

 Not at all.
 It’s okay to include IRS tax code 152 on your transcript.

-As we mentioned previously, you don’t have to fret.
+You need not worry as we already stated.
 It’s just a matter of waiting until this system becomes upgraded.

 YOUR TAX RETURN IS STILL BEING PROCESSED; A REFUND DATE WILL BE PROVIDED WHEN AVAILABLE, TOPIC 152